-- The stormwater on this project outlets via Outlet 2 (Dixie Creek). - The topography across the project is generally flat with slopes between 0-2%.
-There are steep slopes within the project limits that represent areas of increased erosion potential.
-These areas have been identified on the erosion control plans EC04 - EC05.
+The topography under the bridge is generally flat with slopes between 0-2%.
+The I-57 side slopes (ranging between 1:3 to 1:2.5) are steep slopes within the project limits that represent areas of increased erosion potential.